huyhuynh12hhk/huyhuynh12hhk/README.md

 I jumped into Golang a bit later than most, but my background in other languages really helped me adapt fast like natively.
 I’m already using **generics**, spinning up **goroutines**, and adhered to the idiomatic **Go project layout**.
 Beside that, I also write **unit tests with mocking**, and have basic knowledge in **CI/CD pipelines and deployment strategies for Go services**.

-Go’s straightforward syntax has inspired me to tackle interesting [DIY projects](https://github.com/huyhuynh12hhk/go-scratch) that put these programming concepts into practice.
+The simple of Go's syntax has inspired me to tackle interesting [from scratch project](https://github.com/huyhuynh12hhk/go-scratch) where I can reviview these fundamental ideas by practice.

 **Java**